erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 ## Why not store the image on the blockchain?
 We could store them on the blockchain, but that would be excessively expensive.
-The Etheruem blockchain isn't designed for this.
+The Ethereum blockchain isn't designed for this.
 Each action you want to do, and every information you store on the blockchain has a cost.
 You've certainly heard about the excessively high price of Ethereum transactions.
 And the high price is for a tiny code program that weighs a few 1 or 2 Kilobytes.
 If we would store an image on it:

 - The cost of data storage is 640k gas per kilobyte of data.
 - The current gas price is approximately 50 Gwei (or 0.000000050 ETH).